Extensive grazing at Wicken Fen

 The hardiness of the breeds means they are more than capable of withstanding the rigours of life on the fen throughout the year and thrive on the available forage.

-The Konik pony is a very hardy breed originating from Eastern Europe ideally suited to wetland environments.
+The Konik pony is a very hardy breed originating from Eastern Europe ideally suited to our type of lowland landscape.
 The Highland cattle originate from the Highlands and Islands of Scotland,they are tough and robust with a placid nature.

 How the animals influence their environment